jborjon/jborjon.github.io/portfolio/how-to-write-marketing-blog-posts-your-clients-will-actually-read.md

 With those tips in mind, you’ll be on your way to getting your content read more widely.

 Just remember that your content won’t show up in search results unless your SEO is on point.
-Browse through the many [free SEO services](https://neilpatel.com/blog/seven-free-seo-tools/){:target="_blank"} and use them to get started.
+Browse through the many [free SEO services](https://neilpatel.com/blog/seven-free-seo-tools/){:target="_blank" rel="noopener"} and use them to get started.